 If you can find another company registered in Estonia or another EEC country that would be interested in taking over your business, you can merge your company with an existing company or establish a new company together.

 In order to merge several companies, the management boards or shareholders of both companies must sign a merger agreement, which must be notarized.
 All assets and liabilities of your company will be transferred to the acquiring company.

 Upon merger, no liquidation proceedings take place.
 The partners or shareholders in both companies become the partners or shareholders in the acquiring company.

-Merging your company with assets of a natural person
+Merging your company with the assets of a natural person